Lui Has been an active member of the South Australian committee since 2003 and has been president of the division since 2014.

 He has extensive experience in Community Care and service development with Local Government in South Australia, and Social Services in the United Kingdom.

-Dr Edoardo Rosso is a social geographer with a strong background in qualitative research, participatory approaches, strategic planning and innovative thinking in the Human Services.
+Dr Edoardo Is a social geographer with a strong background in qualitative research, participatory approaches, strategic planning and innovative thinking in the Human Services.
 Edoardo has over ten years of experience in addressing issues of social inclusion/exclusion, social development, social health and social capital, and he is passionate about community, partnerships, capacity-building and self-determination.
 He has a passion for empowering different groups of people to live well in their communities through social, cultural, recreational, vocational and civic engagement.
-Currently, Edoardo works as a Product Co-design Manager for leading South Australian aged care provider ACH Group.
+Currently, Edoardo works as a Service Design Manager – Research & Innovation for leading South Australian aged care provider ACH Group.

 Student & Early Career Group Representatives

 Nicky’s current PhD research exploring balance sway to prevent stumbles or near falls is informed by more than 25 years of clinical experience as a physiotherapist.
 Her investigation of opportunities for, and barriers to, good balance contributes to the broader understanding of healthy ageing and avoiding pre-frailty.
 Nicky is passionate about person centredness and has a collaborative and interprofessional approach to link across industries.